VSananse/amazon-prime-content-analysis-/README.md

 * Movies dominate the platform (~85% of total content)
 * Content growth accelerated significantly after 2010
 * Shows are increasing steadily in recent years
-* Majority of content falls under average or low-performing categories
+* The majority of content falls under average or low-performing categories
 * Very few titles qualify as high-performing (blockbusters)

 ---